 Section 8.
 Effect of Nonpayment of Assessments, Remedies of the Association.
 The Association may bring an action at law against the Owner personally obligated to pay the same or foreclose this lien against the property.
 No Owner may waive or otherwise escape liability for the assessments provided for herein by nonuse of the Common Area or abandonment of his lot.

 Applying Interest.
-Any assessment not paid within thirty (30) days after the due date shall bear interest from the due date at the rate of twelve percent (12%) per annum.
+Any assessment not paid within thirty (30) days after the due date shall bear interest from the due date at the rate of twelve percent (12%) per annum compounded monthly (1% per month).

 County/Attorney fees.
 Association may also have the right to include county filing/processing fees and/or attorney fees to lien amounts if at least one of the following is met[5].